sjx233/typescript-package-template/README.md

 # typescript-package-template

-Template for Node.js packages written in TypeScript.
+Template for Node.js packages in TypeScript.